Blue Heelers: episode guide

 Susie offers comfort to the shattered Ben, but it turns into something more passionate just as Jonesy comes looking for her.

-Guest Starring: William McInnes as Det Sgt Nick Schultz, Danny Adcock as Barry Baxter, Damien Richardson as Cal Millic, Sarah Sutherland as Jenny Millic, Isobel Hymes as Dimity Millic, Meredith Chipperson as Julia Ames, Edwina Wren as Alyssa Andrews, Brad Martin as Noel Hannah, Stephen Wheat as Dale Christie, Mark Guerin as Colin Rooney
+Guest Starring: William McInnes as Det Sgt Nick Schultz, Danny Adcock as Barry Baxter, Damien Richardson as Cal Milic, Sarah Sutherland as Jenny Milic, Isobel Hymes as Dimity Milic, Meredith Chipperton as Julia Ames, Edwina Wren as Alyssa Andrews, Brad Martin as Noel Hannah, Stephen Wheat as Dale Christie, Mark Guerin as Colin Rooney

 Life Goes On